plan2net/fake-fal/README.md

 # Alternatives

-There's the filefill extension from Nicole Cordes.
+There's the [_filefill_](https://github.com/IchHabRecht/filefill) extension from Nicole Cordes.

-Here's the story: I had the idea for plan2net/fake-fal for quite a while and there was a Fedex Day (a day where we explore new ideas and create cool things in our company) I wanted to create this extension.
+Here's the story: I had the idea for _plan2net/fake-fal_ for quite a while and there was a Fedex Day (a day where we explore new ideas and create cool things in our company) I wanted to create this extension.
 The result after one day of coding was the first working version.

 This was around two weeks after Nicole published her extension.
 I didn't know anything about it.
-A week later a colleague said "Hey, I heard about an extension that sounds like yours!"
+A week later a colleague said
+> Hey, I heard about an extension that sounds like yours!

 At first I was dissappointed, but gladly there's quite a difference.

-Our extension works without an Internet connection and creates the files locally.
-Additionally the file dimensions are written into the fake images by default.
+_plan2net/fake-fal_ works offline and creates the files locally.
+Additionally the file dimensions are written into the fake images.
 And if you download a fake PDF it will behave like a real document.